The Working Principle of a Colorimeter for Display Applications

 Admesy has a range of colorimeters available to purchase.
 The MSE series provides precise, yet high-speed color measurements in a compact instrument.
 This colorimeter is the ideal choice for general in-line display color measurement applications to capture parameters like XYZ, Yxy, u’v’ and flicker.

-The Hyperion series colorimeter from Admesy is the successor of the MSE series.
+The Prometheus series colorimeter from Admesy is the successor of the MSE and Hyperion series.
 This instrument provides the same parameters with near-perfect CIE1931 filter characteristics and ultra-high sensitivity.
 This allows accurate measurements even at low luminance levels in less time.